Rumpunzel/rpg-thingy/skill-tests.md

 Hitting a baddie with your sword, bribing a guard, or walking across a tightrope are uncertain actions because you face opposition.
 The baddie does not want to be stabbed, the guard has a duty to fulfill, and the wind pulls at your clothes as if it wanted to drag you into the ravine.

+Most of the time this means either a character or the scene has a trait making the action you are trying to undertake uncertain.
+As described below, that trait's rating will mark the difficulty for your test.

 On the other hand, if the baddie you want to hit with your sword is unconscious, asleep, or otherwise incapacitated, he cannot actively oppose your attempt to stab him and hence, there is no need to consult the dice; it is certain that you will hit.

 If it has been established that the guard you want to bribe is crooked, no roll is needed if the bribe is sufficient, as the guard has no qualms which would oppose your attempted bribe.
 Of course, if you do not know if the bribe is sufficient or you do not know if you can spare the expense, consult the dice.

-[Assets](assets) also can make otherwise uncertain actions certain.
+[Assets](/assets) also can make otherwise uncertain actions certain.
 Crossing a gaping ravine becomes quite a lot simpler if there is a bridge across it.
 If it has not been maintained for a long time, though, the dice await.

 ## Character Goals